keys-pub/website/docs/desktop/cli.md

 alias keysd="/tmp/.mount_Keys-*/resources/bin/keysd"
 ```

-* You should keep the AppImage open in the background
+* You should preferably keep the AppImage open in the background (it seems to work when not open but has not been tested for all possible cases)
-* There might be unintended consequences to having multiple AppImages open in the background
+* There *might* be unintended consequences to having multiple AppImages open in the background